arXiv/arxiv-base/development/README.md

 CST provides a tree traversing method that takes an object of Transformer (cst.CSTTransformer).

-The tree travering invokes the member functions prefixed by "enter" and "leave".
+The tree traversing invokes the member functions prefixed by "enter" and "leave".
 Using this, the transformer visits the classes and assignments in the `orig_models.py` and replaces the class members with the latest members.